Chart Color Schemes

 The level of residential development activity in Margaret River was found to be higher than 90% of real estate markets across the country

-In FY-26, $6.9 million in commercial development approvals have been recorded, indicating the area's residential character.
-Comparing Margaret River's construction activity per person to the Rest of WA shows comparable levels, suggesting market stability aligned with regional patterns.
-This level is notably higher than the national average, implying strong developer confidence in the location.
-New developments consist of 95% detached dwellings and 5% attached dwellings, maintaining the area's traditional low-density character focused on family homes appealing to those seeking space.
+The average construction cost of new homes was $315,000.
+In FY-26, $6.9 million in commercial development approvals have been recorded.
+Margaret River's construction activity per person is comparable to the Rest of WA, supporting market stability aligned with regional patterns, and notably higher than national levels, indicating strong developer confidence.
+New developments consist of 95% detached dwellings and 5% attached dwellings, maintaining the area's traditional low-density character focused on family homes.

-With approximately 85 people per approval, Margaret River reflects a developing area.
-Future projections indicate that Margaret River will add around 2,402 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth exceeding current forecasts.
+With around 85 people per approval, Margaret River reflects a developing area.
+Future projections estimate an addition of 2,398 residents by 2041.
+Current construction levels are expected to adequately meet demand, creating favourable conditions for buyers and potentially enabling growth exceeding current forecasts.

 Frequently Asked Questions - Development